What Is A Guest House? [Traveler’s Guide, FAQ]

 Guest houses cater to various tastes and price points.
 You’ll see budget, luxury, urban and rural.
 Some guest houses foster a social environment, some function as a hub for multi-day hikers, and some provide seclusion in a natural setting.
 To learn all about the 8 types of guest houses (with 5 examples of each), click here.

 Guest house cleanliness standards have also improved significantly over the past few decades.
-These days, a guest house’s common areas, bathrooms and kitchen are all expected to be cleaned daily (and the bedrooms cleaned between guest stays).
+These days, a guest house’s common areas, bathrooms and kitchen are all expected to be cleaned daily (and bedrooms cleaned between guest stays).
 All the guest houses on Agoda.com have a cleanliness rating (from 1-10).

 Guest houses tend to operate less “commercially” and are less “structured” than hotels are.
 The atmosphere can feel more like a home rather than a business, and rules often aren’t particularly rigid (like earliest check-in time, for example).
 This makes guest houses ideal for travelers seeking a relaxed, homely atmosphere.